HEBREW DECODED BIBLE STUDIES

 - Prayer Time(15 minutes).
 Share and pray for personal needs and the needs of struggling family, friends and co-workers.
 Be open to give thanks when the Holy Spirit meets needs.
 Ministering to one another in prayer is a special part of this community time.

 - Discussion(generally not longer than 30 minutes).
-Discuss the topic presented by Pastor Ken.
+Discuss the topic presented by Dr. Ken.
 Get everybody thinking and involved.
 Emphasis is upon the practical application or "doing" of Yah's Word.
 Share a brief review (5 minutes maximum) of Pastor's message if most of the people were not in attendance.
 Have discussion questions prepared.
 If the leaders are vulnerable, the DNAgroup members will be also.
 (Option: Break into several discussion groups with each leader facilitating one.)
 The goals of discussion are to get everybody thinking about how to apply Yah's Word to their lives.

 - Life Application (10 minutes).
 Discuss how the discussion applies to your life everyday.